EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public.md

 ## Functions for running the model

-The following functions are provided for both creating a model using `EnergyModelsBase.jl` and solving said model.
+The following functions are provided for both creating a model using `EnergyModelsBase` and solving said model.
 Both functions have the input `case` and `model`.
 `run_model` calls `create_model` in the function, hence, it is not necessary to call the function beforehand.

 The `case` dictionary has to follow a certain outline.
-In this case, it is simplest to look at the provided *[examples](https://gitlab.sintef.no/clean_export/energymodelsbase.jl/-/tree/main/examples)*.
+In this case, it is simplest to look at the provided *[examples](https://github.com/EnergyModelsX/EnergyModelsBase.jl/tree/main/examples)*.

 !!! note
     We are currently debating to replace the dictionary used for `case` as well with a composite type.